ossrs/srs-helm/README.md

 Visit [http://localhost:8080](http://localhost:8080) to access the SRS console.

-Important config for both srs-server and srs-stack:
+Important config for both srs-server and Oryx:

 * If enable WebRTC, please setup the [CANDIDATE](https://ossrs.io/lts/en-us/docs/v5/doc/webrtc#config-candidate) by `helm install srs srs/srs-server --set candidate=your-internal-public-ip`

-Important config for srs-stack only:
+Important config for Oryx only:

 * By default, use `/data` of host as storage directory, if want to change, please use `--set persistence.path=$HOME/data` for example.